-Any fraud analyst will be quick to note that fraud detection is as much an art as it is a science.
+Any fraud analyst will be quick to note that fraud review and detection is as much an art as it is a science.
 Order review, the most basic facet of an analyst’s role, is often a multistage process.
 It is performed in tandem with tools like machine learning algorithms, and complemented by the analyst’s own intuition, possibly the most powerful tool in their arsenal.

 However, as robust as data-driven models may be, there will almost always be a subset of orders where some manual review is necessary.
 Not all orders fit easily into “good” and “bad” categories, and those that don’t require further research to be correctly classified.